-When we consider the number of green rental units in relation to the total U.S. population, the cities that offer overall sustainability options are not always the same ones that offer the most options for the renter segment.
+When we consider the number of eco-friendly apartments in relation to the total U.S. population, the cities that offer overall sustainability options are not always the same ones that offer the most options for the renter segment.

 Source: Yardi Matrix

 When we factor in the ratio of people to green rentals, Silver Spring, MD has the best ratio of green units to people — 1 for every 18 people.
 The city with the biggest share of sustainable units, McLean, VA, pops up again, this time in second place with 1 green rental to 23 people.
 Third is College Park, MD with 1-25, then Arlington, VA 1-27.
 Rockville, MD wraps up the top 5 greenest cities for renters with 1 sustainable apartment to 33 people.

-Illinois may rank first in sustainable LEED building overall, but California comes in strong with the highest number of green residential units – 55,100 (LA and San Francisco being the leaders of the pack in the Golden State).
+Illinois may rank first in sustainable LEED building overall, but California comes in strong with the highest number of eco-friendly apartments — 55,100 (LA and San Francisco are the leaders of the pack in the Golden State).
 The green movement is well reflected in Texas, where there are 47,500 sustainable units.
 Next up is Washington (26,700), Maryland (26,100), followed by Illinois, which has 24,600 green units to offer as of 2018.

 For years, sustainable construction development efforts have been dedicated to continued energy-saving performance around the country.
 While this eco-conscious mindset is not exactly a novelty, it is still susceptible to improvement.
 Organizations like LEED are dedicated to adapting to the needs of the environment, of the people who design and build these spaces, but most of all, of those who get to live in them.